|

 for commemorative purposes for 81 Mark is doubtful.
 The

-errands were normally not able to afford a piece like
+heirs were normally not able to afford a piece like

-to the Prussian Orders Commission by law.
+this either.
+Most eagles were therefor returned to the Prussian Orders Commission

 The eagle badges are